adammaj1/color_gradient/README.md

 1.000000	252	36	19
 ```

-Now one can compute using [polysolve by P. Lutus](https://arachnoid.com/polysolve/) one can compute  4 functions for each color channel.
+Now one can compute: 4 functions for each color channel ( 12 functions) using [polysolve by P. Lutus](https://arachnoid.com/polysolve/).
+Result:

 ![](608.png "New Linas gradient ( colormap)")